-After about three month I decided to give a second try.
+After about three months I decided to give it a second try.

 I've spoken to a couple of my friends who were rather successful at Upwork those days.
-Advice was not something I needed actually.
-A living example, a proof that it was doable and worth doing.
+The advice was not something I needed actually.
+A living example, proof that it was doable and worth doing.
 That was something I really lacked.

 This time I was bidding and sending proposals as usual but surprisingly landed the contract rather quickly.

 I called it "an invisible hand of the Upwork market".
-I bid that exact amount and immediately got the interview.
+I did that exact amount and immediately got the interview.
 Then we had a call, discussed the details and I got the contract.

-It took me about half a year to achieve 100% success score and Top Rated status.
+It took me about half a year to achieve a 100% success score and Top Rated status.

 For me personally, there isn't much profit from it, except the fact that the account becomes a little bit more attractive.

-At also allows to bring non-Upwork clients to Upwork with zero commission and use Upwork as an automated invoicing tool.
+It also allows us to bring non-Upwork clients to Upwork with zero commission and use Upwork as an automated invoicing tool.

-One more feature is an ability to delete one client's feedback per year.
+One more feature is the ability to delete one client's feedback per year.
 That may be useful in case of your sudden freelance failure.

-I haven't worked through Upwork for the whole 2019 and haven't been active there at all.
-As the result I've lost top rated status.
-Unfortunately that will probably cause difficulties with landing jobs in future.
+I haven't worked through Upwork for the whole of 2019 and haven't been active there at all.
+As the result, I've lost my top-rated status.
+Unfortunately, that will probably cause difficulties with landing jobs in the future.

 It's true that with the help of the internet, the market has become global and you can seamlessly work on the same project with guys from different parts of the globe.